ericelliott/applitude/README.markdown

 ## Options

-It will also look for a beforeRender array of promises.
-If passed, no modules will render until all beforeRender promises have resolved.

-Any other options will be made available on the `app.options` object.
-Here's a sample:
+### beforeRender

+beforeRender is a list of application-level promises which all must finish before .render() begins.
+For example, many apps will need i18n translations to load before any module is allowed to render.
+By adding an i18n promise to the application's beforeRender queue, you can postpone render until the translations are loaded.
+Using beforeRender can prevent tricky race condition bugs from cropping up, and provide a neat solution if you need a guaranteed way to handle tasks before the modules render.

+You can resolve beforeRender promises by listening for an expected event to fire:

     (function (app) {
-      var namespace = 'applitudeTest',
-        whenAppInitFinished = app.deferred();
+      var whenI18nLoaded = app.deferred();

-      app(namespace,
+      app.on('translations_loaded.i18n', function () {
+        whenI18nLoaded.resolve();
+      });

-        {
+      app('hello', {
           debug: true
         },
         {
-          beforeRender: [whenAppInitFinished.promise()],
+          beforeRender: [whenI18nLoaded.promise()],
-          optionAdded: true,
+          optionAdded: true
-          whenAppInitFinished: whenAppInitFinished
         });
     }(applitude));

+Later:

+    whenTranslationsLoaded.done(function () {
+      app.trigger('translations_loaded.' + namespace);
+    });

 ## Applitude Responsibilities